-This report provides an independent analysis of responses to the Relationships and Sexuality Education (RSE) consultation.
+This report provides an independent analysis of responses to the Relationships and Sexuality Education (RSE) consultation which was open between May and June 2021.
 It sets out a summary of the views and perceptions of respondents towards the draft Guidance and Code.